-- Process Level Controls (hereinafter also PLC): controls that operate at process level, carried out through human intervention and/or directly by IT applications that implement it or support it; - IT General Controls (hereinafter also ITGC): controls on the information system(s) in preparation for management of the accounting information; - Entity Level Controls (hereinafter also ELC): cross-checks that operate at entity level and that support, albeit indirectly, the adequacy of the accounting information.
+IT General Controls (hereinafter also ITGC): controls on the information system(s) in preparation for management of the accounting information;

+• Entity Level Controls (hereinafter also ELC): cross-checks that operate at entity level and that support, albeit indirectly, the adequacy of the accounting information.
 They have a permeating impact on the efficiency of the controls at the process, trading or application level.